-- 3 Current liabilities include accrued expenses with a carrying amount of 100.
+- 1 Current liabilities include accrued expenses with a carrying amount of 100.
+The related expense will be deducted for tax purposes on a cash basis.
+The tax base of the accrued expenses is nil. - 2 Current liabilities include interest revenue received in advance, with a carrying amount of 100.
+The related interest revenue was taxed on a cash basis.
+The tax base of the interest received in advance is nil. - 3 Current liabilities include accrued expenses with a carrying amount of 100.
 The related expense has already been deducted for tax purposes.
 The tax base of the accrued expenses is 100. - 4 Current liabilities include accrued fines and penalties with a carrying amount of 100.
 Fines and penalties are not deductible for tax purposes.
-The tax base of the accrued fines and penalties is 100. - A loan payable has a carrying amount of 100.
+The tax base of the accrued fines and penalties is 100. (a) - 5 A loan payable has a carrying amount of 100.
 The repayment of the loan will have no tax consequences.
-The tax base of the loan is 100. - Some items have a tax base but are not recognised as assets and liabilities in the statement of financial position.
+The tax base of the loan is 100. - (a) Under this analysis, there is no deductible temporary difference.
+An alternative analysis is that the accrued fines and penalties payable have a tax base of nil and that a tax rate of nil is applied to the resulting deductible temporary difference of 100.
+Under both analyses, there is no deferred tax asset. - Some items have a tax base but are not recognised as assets and liabilities in the statement of financial position.
 For example, research costs are recognised as an expense in determining accounting profit in the period in which they are incurred but may not be permitted as a deduction in determining taxable profit (tax loss) until a later period.
 The difference between the tax base of the research costs, being the amount the taxation authorities will permit as a deduction in future periods, and the carrying amount of nil is a deductible temporary difference that results in a deferred tax asset. - Where the tax base of an asset or liability is not immediately apparent, it is helpful to consider the fundamental principle upon which this Standard is based: that an entity shall, with certain limited exceptions, recognise a deferred tax liability (asset) whenever recovery or settlement of the carrying amount of an asset or liability would make future tax payments larger (smaller) than they would be if such recovery or settlement were to have no tax consequences.
-Example C following paragraph 52 illustrates circumstances when it may be helpful to consider this fundamental principle, for example, when the tax base of an asset or liability depends on the expected manner of recovery or settlement. - In consolidated financial statements, temporary differences are determined by comparing the carrying amounts of assets and liabilities in the consolidated financial statements with the appropriate tax base.
+Example C following paragraph 51A illustrates circumstances when it may be helpful to consider this fundamental principle, for example, when the tax base of an asset or liability depends on the expected manner of recovery or settlement. - In consolidated financial statements, temporary differences are determined by comparing the carrying amounts of assets and liabilities in the consolidated financial statements with the appropriate tax base.
 The tax base is determined by reference to a consolidated tax return in those jurisdictions in which such a return is filed.
 In other jurisdictions, the tax base is determined by reference to the tax returns of each entity in the group.